 - If response is “yes,” ask “Which University Disability Authority approved this animal as a reasonable accommodation?”

-- Explain your process is to verity the accommodation and in doing so you may:
+- Explain your process is to verify the accommodation and in doing so you may:

 - Request individual’s name and student/employee ID number.